ueokande/vim-vixen/docs/index.md

 ### Install Vim Vixen

 Vim Vixen is supported on Firefox 68 ESR.
-Please latest version of stable ESR from the [download page](https://www.mozilla.org/en-US/firefox/).
+Please install the latest version of stable ESR from the [download page](https://www.mozilla.org/en-US/firefox/).
-You can install Vim Vixen from [Firefox add-ons (addons.mozilla.org)][AMO], and manage installed addon-ons on Firefox preferences `about:preferences`.
+You can install Vim Vixen from [Firefox add-ons (addons.mozilla.org)][AMO], and manage installed add-ons on Firefox preferences `about:preferences`.

 ### Quick start